-When I was a little girl I was scared that if I fell asleep with my hands above my head, I would get shot.
+When I was a little girl, I was scared that if I fell asleep with my hands above my head, I would get shot.
 You know, because in the movies when the cop comes out s/he says, “Put your hands above your head,” and the officer(s) ALWAYS have a gun in hand!
 It was such a terrifying thought!
-One night when I saw my mom sleeping with her hands up, I was certain I would never see her alive again.
-I couldn’t believe that she didn’t know that putting her hands above her head (whether accidentally or on purpose) was the universal sign for signaling someone to shoot?
+One night when I saw my mom sleeping with her hands up, I was sure I would never see her alive again.
+I couldn’t believe that she didn’t know that putting her hands above her head (whether accidentally or on purpose) was the universal sign of signaling someone to shoot?

 Thankfully my mom didn’t die that night, and shortly after I found out that if you accidentally have your hands above your head, no one is going to pop out of thin air and shoot you.
-I also learned, often, in these types of movies, officers would come out and say to the person who would soon be putting their hands in the air to, “Put the gun down.”
+I also learned, often, in these types of movies, officers would come out and say to the person who would soon be putting their hands in the air too, “Put the gun down.”
 So I realized they weren’t random people putting their hands in the air.
 Often these people broke the law.
 They were the ones who first had a gun.

-Now that you know I learned the abc’s of getting arrested through television, let me tell you how I broke the law.
+Now that you know I learned the ABC’s of getting arrested through television let me tell you how I broke the law.

 Many people think you should start your day reading your Bible, but I AM NOT A MORNING PERSON.
 In my teens and maybe early twenties, I would lay in bed with guilt as I tossed and turned only to fall back asleep.
 One day I learned about giving your best to God.
 I knew for sure my best was NOT IN THE MORNING.
-Ever since then I’ve made a habit to read my Bible and pray, in the day, or evening before bed.
+Ever since then I’ve made a habit to read my Bible, and pray, in the day, or evening before bed.

-Although I am pretty good about reading my Bible before bed, I do have a problem when I purchase new books.
-I often find that when I open my Kindle App (where a few of my Bibles are found) the last intriguing book I bought seems to catch my eye.
+Although I am pretty good at reading my Bible before bed, I do have a problem when I purchase new books.
+I often find that when I open my Kindle App (where a few of my Bibles are found), the last intriguing book I bought seems to catch my eye.
 Therefore I’m guilty of reading other books.
 In fact, last night I went to bed a bit grumpy and said out loud to God (as my husband listened), “Why do I have to read my Bible?
 It doesn’t say anywhere in the Bible, ‘You have to read the Bible!’
 It’s not a commandment.”
 As my husband laughed, I quickly recalled the passage of scripture that states, “You shall meditate on it both day and night.”
 I then thought, “Grrrr, IT IS in the Bible!”

-As I continued to finish up my day I checked emails, Facebook, and Googled some random fact and all of a sudden I seemed to hear a voice just like I did when I was little.
+As I continued to finish up my day, I checked emails, Facebook, and Googled some random fact and all of a sudden I seemed to hear a voice just like I did when I was little.
 However, I didn’t hear the usual “Put the gun down.”
 I heard, “Put the phone down.”
 I thought, “Seriously?”
 Did I just hear, “Put the phone down,” as if my phone was like a gun?!?
 Geeez, I must be having another naive moment like I did when I was little.
 Why would my phone be like a gun?

 I prayed, “Jesus forgive me.
-I’m naïve or down right foolish at times.
+I’m naïve or downright foolish at times.
 I need help.
 I want to surrender to You.
 Help me drop what needs to be dropped so I can be free in You.
 In Your law, in Your grace.
 Amen.